-- 29.1.
+- 30.1.
 Effective monitoring is a key part of the planning system.
 Monitoring will determine whether the Council's planning policies are being delivered as intended, having the desired outcomes and whether they are successful in responding to changing needs and circumstances.
-The steps in an effective monitoring approach are to: - establish objectives; - develop policies to meet those objectives; - decide upon indicators which can be used to measure performance; - set targets; and - monitor and review progress. - 29.2.
-Monitoring will also assess whether there are any significant environmental effects which arise from the implementation of the Council's planning policies: this is a requirement under Strategic Environmental Assessment (SEA) regulations. - 29.3.
-An Annual Monitoring Report (AMR) will be published in December each year and will outline performance against a range of indicators.
-Indicators relevant to the performance of Core Strategy policies are identified at the end of each section.
+The steps in an effective monitoring approach are to: - establish objectives; - develop policies to meet those objectives; - decide upon indicators which can be used to measure performance; - set targets; and - monitor and review progress. - 30.2.
+Monitoring will also assess whether there are any significant environmental effects which arise from the implementation of the Council's planning policies: this is a requirement under Strategic Environmental Assessment (SEA) regulations. - 30.3.
+An Annual Monitoring Report (AMR) will be published in December each year and will outline performance against a range of indicators, including some set by the Government. - 30.4.
+Indicators relevant to the performance of Core Strategy policies are identified at the end of each subsection.
 They describe what will be measured and, where practicable, they are accompanied by a quantifiable target which states what should be achieved.
+Some of the targets are set nationally, while others are locally derived.
 Where a quantifiable target is not appropriate, a desirable trend will still be evident.
-The AMR monitors the attainment of targets and direction of trends in order to assesses the effectiveness of local planning policies. - 29.4.
+The AMR monitors the attainment of targets and direction of trends in order to assesses the effectiveness of local planning policies. - 30.5.
 Monitoring allows the Council to respond positively when targets are not being met, or trends are going in the wrong direction.
 Some policies contain a trigger point for such a response.
 The housing trajectory in Appendix 2 compares past and estimated future housing completions with the planned build rate.
 The trajectory helps to analyse whether or not housing delivery is on track.
-The AMR will report on all these and set out any remedial action needed. - 29.5.
+The AMR will report on all these and set out any remedial action needed. - 30.6.
 The monitoring framework will be integrated with county-wide and Sustainable Community Strategy needs.
 A shared approach will help to use resources efficiently and to ensure the accuracy of information.
-Progress on targets in the Sustainable Community Strategy is reported separately. - 29.6.
-A monitoring framework will inform the infrastructure planning process.
+Progress on targets in the Sustainable Community Strategy is reported separately.

+30.7.
+A parallel monitoring framework will inform the infrastructure planning process.
 It will keep a check on developer contributions and how they are being used to provide new infrastructure in accordance with the Infrastructure Delivery Plan (IDP).